-It’s that time of year when many students across Ireland, the UK and other countries around the world are doing music exams.
+At this time of year many music students are preparing for exams.
 Of course, some exam boards offer sessions at different times of the year, but I thought I’d get some tips together.
 These are geared more towards pianists in some cases.

 — Save the date!
 Take note of your exam date and time and put it somewhere safe but very obvious.
 Eg. Phone calendar with notifications, or inside your exam book.